gucci-ninja/Soft-Eng-Lecture-Notes/4A/4AA4/README.md

     - response time (R<sub>i</sub>)
     - execution time (E<sub>>i</sub>)

 ##### Number of Tasks
 - in most emb systems, # of tasks is fixed
 - in some, # tasks could change as tasks are added or removed during execution

 ##### Relative Vs Absolute Deadlien
  - relative deadline is an interval when the absolute deadline is a moment in time at which the job must be completed
+ - relative gives a range in which the task may complete but absolute is when it must be completed

 ##### Execution Time
 - execution time with no other tasks sharing resources